Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 |------|---------|----------------|
 | `worklet function` | `undefined` | see [worklets](https://docs.swmansion.com/react-native-reanimated/docs/2.x/fundamentals/worklets/) |

-Callback triggered as the user interacts with the component, it also means interacting through its [methods](#methods), receives an object of type [ResumableZoomState](#resumablezoomstate) as its only argument.
+Worklet callback triggered as the user interacts with the component, it also means interacting through its [methods](#methods), receives an object of type [ResumableZoomState](#resumablezoomstate) as its only argument.

 Ideal if you need to mirror the internal state of the component to some other component as it updates.